wonderpeaktech/h2w-api/README.md

 # Getting your Auth Token
 ----
 The hate2wait API is tied to your hate2wait Business account.
-You will receive your auth token post creating account on hate2wait for Businesses.
-Our support will help you with creating a auth token to use hate2wait API
+You will receive your auth token on your email post registering it onto hate2wait for Business portal.

 # REST API
 ----